 Rä's al Ghül is the leader and protector of House of Selene; he is also known as Cat-Man and rumored to have nine lives.
 Timon Vicar has already killed his eight lives and now he hunts him for his last life.
 Timon catches up with Rä's in the Temple of Selene.
 Timon manages to kill Rä's with the cost of his eye.
 But Goddess Selene chooses another protector, Rä's' daughter Talia , and is gifted with the same feline powers as her father before her.

-In Batman Begins, the film that would reboot the franchise, Ra's al Ghul appears as a father figure to Bruce Wayne, then turns into the main villain.
+In Batman Begins, the film that would reboot the franchise, Ra's al Ghul appears as an amalgamation of Ra's and Henri Ducard.
+He is at first a mentor to Bruce Wayne, but is later revealed as the primary antagonist.
 He shares Bruce's desire and want for justice, but is not bothered by the thought of using murder to achieve it.
-This is the line that Bruce will not cross, which leads to him blowing up the building where he was trained; he also saves Ra's life in the process.
+This is the line that Bruce will not cross, which leads to him blowing up the building where he was trained; he also saves Ra's' life in the process.
 Wayne returns to Gotham and unleashes his alter-ego Batman on the criminals that haunt Gotham's good citizens.
-Ra's however reappears at Bruce's birthday party, and tells him nothing will stop him from destroying Gotham with Scarecrow's fear gas.
+Ra's, however, reappears at Bruce's birthday party, and tells him nothing will stop him from destroying Gotham with Scarecrow's fear gas.
 After he burns Wayne Manor to the ground, he proceeds to the narrows to unleash the fear gas.
-Batman arrives, and after a fight with his old mentor on the train Ra's is killed in an city shaking explosion, and Gotham is restored to normal.
+Batman arrives, and after a fight with his old mentor on a train, Batman leaves Ra's to die in the oncoming collision.
+Gotham is later restored to normal.
 Ra's al Ghul is played by Liam Neeson.

 The Dark Knight Rises